nystudio107/craft-scripts/README.md

 It will also back up the Craft `userphotos` and `rebrand` directories from `craft/storage` by default.
 The directories it will backup are specified in `LOCAL_CRAFT_FILE_DIRS`

+Because `rsync` is used for these backups, you can put a `.rsync-filter` in any directory to define files/folders to ignore.
+[More info](http://serverfault.com/questions/414358/rsync-filter-file-rules-for-subpath)

+For example, if you don't want any Craft image transforms backed up, your `.rsync-filter` file in each assets directory might look like this:

+    - _*/**

 See the **Automated Script Execution** section below for details on how to run this automatically

 See [Mitigating Disaster via Website Backups](https://nystudio107.com/blog/mitigating-disaster-via-website-backups) for a detailed writeup.

+### backup_dirs.sh

+The `backup_dirs.sh` script backs up an arbitrary number of directories to the directory specified in `LOCAL_BACKUPS_PATH`.
+The directories it backs are up specified in `LOCAL_DIRS_TO_BACKUP`.

+This script is provided in case you have other files outside of your project that need backing up.
+For example, you might have a separate wiki or directory of config files.

+Because `rsync` is used for these backups, you can put a `.rsync-filter` in any directory to define files/folders to ignore.
+[More info](http://serverfault.com/questions/414358/rsync-filter-file-rules-for-subpath)

+For example, if you have a wiki with `data/cache` and `data/tmp` directories that you don't want backed up, your `.rsync-filter` file in the wiki directory might look like this:

+    - data/cache
+    - data/tmp

+See the **Automated Script Execution** section below for details on how to run this automatically

 ### restore_db.sh